chrichri156/cpd_assignment/README.md

 ***

-### 1. Short background of the enterprise and their requirements for some IT service
+### 1. SHORT BACKGROUND OF THE ENTERPRISE AND THEIR REQUIREMENTS FOR SOME IT SERVICE

 *Love Is All* is a small Belgian company that manages a restaurant ("*Vertigo*") and a famous cocktail bar ("*Jalousy*") in Brussels.
 As they are part of the hotel, restaurant and catering sector, there is a significant need for accessing their data very quickly, in order not only to manage real-time orders, but also to manage their inventory, the orders to their suppliers, and their financial results and their profitability.